abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

     this new improved solution).
 The whole process stops whenever a stopping criterion is reached or the CP solver cannot improve anymore the current best solution.

+    ..  [#detail_local_search_mechanism] We detail this mechanism in the last subsection of this section.

     Let's describe some pieces of the *or-tools* mechanism for local search: